-The Apostle Paul wrote extensively on the difference between the law and grace in Romans.
-We are not justified by our adherence to the law, but we are justified by faith in Christ (Romans 3:21–28).
+A discussion of grace is appropriate here, too.
+Christians are not under the law; rather, we are justified by faith in Christ (Romans 3:21–28).
 The believer in Christ Jesus is “dead” to the constraints of the law.
 “But now, by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code” (Romans 7:6).
-Therefore, a believer does not live by legalism, nor by license, but rather by grace.
+A believer does not live by legalism, nor by license, but rather by grace.